MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-networking-fundamentals/includes/express-route-fundamentals.md

 ### Colocation at a cloud exchange

-Co-located providers can normally offer both Layer 2 and Layer 3 connections between your infrastructure, which might be located in the colocation facility, and the Microsoft cloud.
-For example, if your datacenter is co-located at a cloud exchange such as an internet service provider (ISP), you can request a virtual cross-connection to the Microsoft cloud.
+Colocated providers can normally offer both Layer 2 and Layer 3 connections between your infrastructure, which might be located in the colocation facility, and the Microsoft cloud.
+For example, if your datacenter is colocated at a cloud exchange such as an internet service provider (ISP), you can request a virtual cross-connection to the Microsoft cloud.

-### Point-point Ethernet connection
+### Point-to-point Ethernet connection

-Point-to-point connections provide Layer 2 and Layer 3 connectivity between your on-premises site and Microsoft Azure.
+Point-to-point connections provide Layer 2 and Layer 3 connectivity between your on-premises site and Azure.
 You can connect your offices or datacenters to Azure by using the point-to-point links.
 For example, if you have an on-premises datacenter, you can use a point-to-point Ethernet link to connect to Microsoft.

 ### Any-to-any networks

-With any-to-any connectivity, you can integrate your wide area network (WAN) with Microsoft Azure by providing connections to your offices and datacenters.
-Azure will integrate with your WAN connection to provide a seamless connection, just like you would have between your datacenter and any branch offices.
+With any-to-any connectivity, you can integrate your wide area network (WAN) with Azure by providing connections to your offices and datacenters.
+Azure integrates with your WAN connection to provide a connection like you would have between your datacenter and any branch offices.

 With any-to-any connections, all WAN providers offer Layer 3 connectivity.
-For example, if you already use Multiprotocol Label Switching (MPLS) to connect to your branch offices or other sites in your organization, an ExpressRoute connection to Microsoft will behave just like another location on your private WAN.
+For example, if you already use Multiprotocol Label Switching (MPLS) to connect to your branch offices or other sites in your organization, an ExpressRoute connection to Microsoft behaves like any other location on your private WAN.

 ## Security considerations